-- (A) the requirement to have an investigating panel to conclude that that facts exist that could amount to proved misbehaviour or incapacity – subsection 4(1) defines an ‘investigating panel’ as being appointed by the Judicial Oversight Board (or in some cases by the Visitatorial Commission or the Advocate General or other Minister acting as the Chief Legal Officer) with at least two members, one being the current or former holder of a judicial place (category J), the other never having held a judicial place (there is also provision for non-state jurisdictions to form shared judicial oversight boards as well to perform functions of appointing an investigating panel);
+- (A) the requirement to have an investigating panel to conclude that that facts exist that could amount to proved misbehaviour or incapacity – an investigating panel is defined as being appointed by the Judicial Oversight Board or a shared judicial oversight board as defined in subsection 4(1) (or in some cases by the Visitatorial Commission or the Advocate General or other Minister acting as the Chief Legal Officer) with at least two members, one being the current or former holder of a judicial place (category J), the other never having held a judicial place (there is also provision for non-state jurisdictions to form shared judicial oversight boards as well to perform functions of appointing an investigating panel);

 202. A judicial officer may resign from office (subsection (8)).